tg-sec/dvna/Task_Report/docs/dynamic_analysis.md

 mkdir /var/jenkins
 ```

-* Once, the directory was created I had to change the ownership of the file to the non-root user (`ayush`) to avoid having to use `sudo` with commands that run on the Agent.
+* Once, the directory was created I had to change the ownership of the directory to the non-root user (`ayush`) to avoid having to use `sudo` with commands that run on the Agent.
 To change the ownership of the directory, I used the following command:

 ```bash
 sudo chown ayush: /var/jenkins/